Arkansas Message in a Bottle Mystery Solved!

-We didn’t have much to go on–just a pair of first names (one of which we couldn’t even read) and a hometown.
+We didn’t have much to go on.
+The note contained a pair of first names (one of which we couldn’t even read) and a hometown.
 As the old 8-Ball toy would say, the outlook was not good…

 But I woke up this morning to discover a message from Janie (not Jamie 🙂 ) on this blog saying that she and her husband were the couple from the note!
-The message in a bottle mystery was solved!
+Another seemingly impossible message in a bottle mystery solved!
 It felt like Christmas morning!

 Then I saw the FOX 16 broadcast which is so cool!
 Click here to see the video!

 Sometimes it’s hard to verify that a person really is the sender of a message in a bottle.
 But with Janie I could tell she was the real deal right away!
 Her kind and bright spirit, captured in her brief message in a bottle, came across loud and clear in our exchanges.

 The Story of the Message in a Bottle

 “I’m still in shock that it was ever found, lol,” Janie wrote to me, “Social media is awesome, isn’t it?”